 The second thing to do is a pen test.
 Never ever ever use a pen in your journal before testing it – it might completely ruin the page you’ve been working on so hard.
 I always do a pen test on the last page of my journal.

-A little warning about the pens and brush pens – watercolors and watercolor based brush pens are usually a bit more damaging to the paper, so be wary.
+A little warning about the pens and brush pens – watercolors and watercolor-based brush pens are usually slightly more damaging to the paper, so be wary.

-Anyways, if something did happen to your page and you had some ghosting you hate or even a bleed through – check my post with creative ideas on How to Deal With Bullet Journal Mistakes.
+Anyways, if something did happen to your page and you had some ghosting you hate, or even a bleed though – check my post with creative ideas on How to Deal With Bullet Journal Mistakes.
 The same techniques can be used in helping you hide any possible issues with the pens.